AJVicens/command-line-for-reporters/README.md

 ### First things first: What is the "command line"?

 The command line is the place where you can give your computer text commands that your computer will then attempt to execute.
-Unlike a typical graphical user interface (GUI) -- where you drag a cursor around with a mouse and click into folders and on applications to launch them -- the command line takes typed commands.
-You might think it's more efficient to use your mouse and click around to get into folders and launch apps, but once you get the hang of simple text commands to do everything from launching programs to working with files, you'll see how much more efficient the command line can be.
+Unlike a typical graphical user interface (GUI) — where you drag a cursor around with a mouse and click into folders and on applications to launch them — the command line takes typed commands.
+You might think it's more efficient to use your mouse and click around to get into folders and launch apps, but once you get the hang of simple text commands to do everything from launching programs to working with files you'll see how much more efficient the command line can be.

 On your Mac, enter `command + spacebar` and type `Terminal` into the search bar.
 That will launch `Terminal.app`.

 ![spotlight screenshot](https://user-images.githubusercontent.com/6118900/27491446-3c2236ec-57f7-11e7-94f0-c974d22b9d66.png)

-There are ways to customize the way your Terminal looks, and many people use alternatives like [iTerm](https://www.iterm2.com/).
+There are ways to customize the way your Terminal looks and many people use alternatives like [iTerm](https://www.iterm2.com/).
 It's up to you -- the world is your oyster!

-Once you have the terminal launched, you'll see the date of the last time you launched the terminal, followed on the next line by the name of your computer, the location within that computer, and the user.
-In this case, my computer is called `AJs-MacBook-Pro`, I'm in my home directory (marked by the `~`) and my username is `avicens`.
+Once you have the terminal launched you'll see the date of the last time you launched the terminal, followed on the next line by the name of your computer, the location within that computer, and the user.
+In this case my computer is called `AJs-MacBook-Pro`, I'm in my home directory (marked by the `~`) and my username is `ajvicens`.
 The dollar sign `$` is the prompt denoting that the system is ready for you to enter a command.

 ![terminal screenshot](https://github.com/AJVicens/command-line-for-reporters/blob/master/terminal_open_ss.png)